kevgo/observable-process/README.md

 - signals whether the process ended naturally or was manually terminated

 This is helpful for example when testing the terminal output of applications.
-Running really long-running processes with ObservableProcess will cause a lot of memory consumption because all the terminal output is kept in memory.
+Executing really long-running processes with ObservableProcess will cause high memory consumption because all the terminal output is stored in RAM.

 ## Setup